 You don’t need to.
 So if you hold down the shift key right here and you type it.
 Then if you decide to switch back, it’s going to be all you know.
 Everything is gonna be shifted.

 So you don’t need to do that.
 If you’re using all upper case that’s just personal preference.
 I prefer to use all upper case because to me it just grabs more attention.

 View More is at the bottom of the subtitle blocks

 But do you do you?
 So that is all you need to do to edit that text when you get down to the bottom here.
 It’s more light.
 Okay, it’s going to stop.

 The little message here is gonna say click view more to view the next set.
 And when you click that it’s going to take you to your next set of subtitles, but it’s going to do it a little bit strategically here.

 It’s not gonna take you back at the very beginning of the next set, but it’s gonna give you kind of few back subtitled sections here.
 Sometimes you need to edit in between those.
 So if there’s a hard cut between the two that causes problems, so just be aware of that’s gonna give you a few here from the previous set.
 And if you only want a preview, one of these blocks at a time just hit this arrow with a line in it, okay?
 Right here.

 It’s only gonna play that section.
 One is more light.
 So if you need to adjust the timing which we’ll talk about in another video, you hit that more light and you can figure out the timing of just this one section.
 So that is how you’re going to edit text.

 Just type in here, and when you save, it will be saved.
 And also, when you switch between sections, it is saved as well.

 None of your design options or anything.
 You have to click the save button to save those.
 So hopefully that video was so hopefully that video helped you out as far as editing the text on your subtitles.
-If you have questions, let me know i’m here to help, as always, and i’ll see you on the next tutorial.
+If you have questions, let me know I’m here to help, as always.